PositiveSumData/NationalOralHealthDataPortal/Data/Behavior_Risk_Factor_Surveillance_System/README.md

 ## Status & Next Steps

-Because of sample size issues the confidence intervals on many estimates is quite large or even prohibited some analyses altogether (e.g. counties and many metro areas).
+Because of sample size issues the confidence intervals on many estimates is quite large or even prohibited some analyses altogether (e.g., counties and many metro areas).
 Perhaps years could be grouped together to increase sample size in a future analysis.